JimTyrrell/ABCs/Week #004 - D/Design.md

   Design means many different things to many different people.
 From various talks attended over the years, and from other research, design can loosely be grouped into four different time periods.
   1. The beginning of society to the 1960s
     Craftwork ending with Widespread Mass Production
-    This time period encompasses most of human history, but in the context of Design it is signified by individual craft work at its beginning, but culminates with mass production and industrialization as still exists today.
+    This period encompasses most of human history, but in the context of Design it is signified by individual craftwork at its beginning, but culminates with mass production and industrialization as still exists today.
 Design during this time was generally thought of in the context of low-fidelity incremental innovation, such as a new flavor, or adding a new color to existing products.
 Many people and organizations still rely on this incremental innovation to power their businesses today.
 By extension many software projects still fall into this incremental and me too approach when it comes to innovation.
-As this time period wraps up most items could be marketed by buying time with one of the three major networks in the United States.
+As this period wraps up most items could be marketed by buying time with one of the three major networks in the United States.
 The requirements and needs of society were not as complex, and often the designer could reason their way to solving design issues of the day.

   2. 1960s to 1990s
   Mass Marketing and The Expansion of Media